Fabxx/GSG/README.md

   Arch 	   	 `sudo pacman -S zenity wine winetricks`

-# Initial Setup for Linux
+# Initial Setup

-- (PC games only) First of all, setup your games by following the `Game Setups.txt` document.
+- (PC games only - Linux users) First of all, setup your games by following the `Game Setups.txt` document.

-- (PC Games only) the bash script looks for `.EXE`, rename the extension of your main exe tu run to .EXE
+- the script looks for `.EXE`, rename the extension of your main exe tu run to .EXE

-- If you need to auto sort, put all files and covers in the same folder.
+- (Linux only for now) If you need to auto sort, put all files and covers in the same folder.
 The files must have the same names.

-- Games that require specific prefix must have the same name folder as in the script to be detected.
+- (Linux Only) Games that require specific prefix must have the same name folder as in the script to be detected.

 # How to use (shell file)